 (3) The following are not prescribed contracts —

-(a) a contract of insurance;
+(a) a contract of insurance; or

 (b) a contract solely for the provision of credit; or

 (c) a contract of a kind declared by the regulations not to be a prescribed contract.

 (4) In proceedings in which it is alleged that a contract for the supply of goods or services is a prescribed contract, the contract shall be presumed to be such a contract in the absence of proof to the contrary.